• Home

-Music therapy is the evidenced-based use of music as intervention to address goals to improve quality of life and independence skills.
-Music therapy must be led by a board-certified music therapist (MT-BC) who conducts an initial assessment, creates goals, develops a treatment plan, takes data on goals and reports on goals.
+Music therapy is the evidence-based use of music as intervention to address goals to improve quality of life and promote independence skills.
+Music therapy must be led by a board-certified music therapist (MT-BC) who conducts an initial assessment, creates goals, develops a treatment plan, collects data, and reports on the goals.
 Music therapy is individualized to meet the needs of those seeking services.

 Check out more information about music therapy at https://www.musictherapy.org/